fionaso/hugo-new-site/content/post/javascript-basics.md

 ---

 Although JavaScript has a different syntax compared with HTML & CSS, the language is still easy to learn as it's written in plain english.
 That means, no crazy Matrix-like codes that only you and you peers can understand. <!--more-->

 But more importantly (and that's only an assumption at this point), it will make it much easier to debug and for others (you, the reader) to understand.

-Let's have a look at JavaScript basics.
+As a starting point, let's have a look at JavaScript basics .

 **#JavaScript is case sensitive.**